-AboitizPower through its Subsidiaries, Joint Ventures, and Associates, is one of the leading players in the Philippine power industry with interests in privately-owned power generation companies, RES services, and distribution utilities throughout the Philippines, from Benguet in the north to Davao in the south.
+AboitizPower through its Subsidiaries, Joint Ventures, and Associates, is one of the leading players in the Philippine power industry with interests in privately-owned power generation companies, RES services, and distribution utilities throughout the Philippines.

-AboitizPower's portfolio of power generating plants consist of a mix of renewable and non-renewable sources and of baseload and peaking power plants.
-This allows the Company to address the 24-hour demand of the country with its coal and geothermal plants handling baseload demand, while the hydropower, solar, and oilbased plants handle intermediate to peaking demand.
-Most of these plants are also capable of providing ancillary services, which are also critical in ensuring a reliable grid operation.
-Its Generation Companies have an installed capacity which is equivalent to a 16.58% market share of the national grid's installed generating capacity.4 As of February 28, 2023, AboitizPower had a total of 6,012 MW net sellable capacity, of which 4,452 MW is the portion attributable to the Company.
-The Company targets to double its capacity to 9,200 MW by 2030.
-This is expected to come from a portfolio of renewables and selective baseload builds, with the optionality for either coal or gas facilities.
-AboitizPower's renewable investments are held primarily through its whollyowned Subsidiary, Aboitiz Renewables, Inc. (ARI), along with ARI's Subsidiaries and Joint Ventures.
-AboitizPower is a pioneer in the building and operation of run-of-river mini hydropower plants in the country.
+AboitizPower's portfolio of power generating assets strategically consist of a mix of renewable and non-renewable power plants.
+AboitizPower's baseload is composed of coal and geothermal plants and immediate and peaking hydropower, solar, and oil-based power plants, which enable the Company to effectively address the country's growing aggregate demand.
+Most of AboitizPower's plants are also capable of providing ancillary services, which is critical in stabilizing grid operations.
+AboitizPower has an installed capacity which is equivalent to a 19.18% market share of the national grid's installed generating capacity.
+As of February 29, 2024, AboitizPower had a total of 5,974 MW net sellable capacity, of which 4,498 MW is the portion attributable to the Company.
+The Company continues to grow its portfolio of generation assets with renewables and selective baseload builds.
+AboitizPower's renewable investments are held primarily through its wholly-owned Subsidiary, Aboitiz Renewables, Inc. (ARI), along with ARI's Subsidiaries and Joint Ventures.

 AboitizPower also owns interests in nine Distribution Utilities in Luzon, Visayas, and Mindanao, including Visayan Electric Company, Inc. (Visayan Electric) and Davao Light & Power Co., Inc. (Davao Light), the second and third largest distribution utilities in the Philippines, respectively in terms of customer size and annual sales.
-AboitizPower's Subsidiaries engaged in the distribution of electricity sold a total of 7,650,434 MWh during 2022.
+AboitizPower's Subsidiaries engaged in the distribution of electricity sold a total of 8,203,148 MWh during 2023.

 AboitizPower's power generation business supplies power to various customers under power supply contracts, ancillary service procurement agreements (ASPA), and for trading in the Wholesale Electricity Spot Market (WESM).
-The power distribution business is engaged in the distribution and sale of electricity to end-users, and
+The power distribution business is engaged in the distribution and sale of electricity to end-users, and the RES and Others segment includes retail electricity sales to various off-takers that are considered eligible contestable customers ("Contestable Customers") and provision of electricity-related services, such as